-AmForth is an easily extendible command interpreter for the Atmel AVR8 Atmega micro controller family.
+AmForth is an easily extendible command interpreter for the Atmel AVR8 Atmega micro controller family and some variants of the TI MSP430.
 It has a turnkey feature for embedded use too.

 Work In Progress¶

 Here you’ll find things that are not yet released but will be part of the next release.
 See the code section at Sourceforge to get the most recent sources